anuragjha/cs686-blockchain-crowdfunding/README.md

 Clients
 1. Clients use GET / to initiate client functionality
-2. Client use /signup to get a key-value pair, Client use GET /cidpage to enter key-pair
+2. Client use /signup to get a key-value pair
+3. Client use GET /cidpage to enter key-pair
-3. After than during login use the same key pair to prove authenticity
+3. After then during login use the same key pair to prove authenticity
 4. Once logged in clients can initiate a ask transaction or a promise transaction, can also send tokens directly to peer.

+## API overview
+There are two actors defined for the system, Miners and Clients.

+### API's for Miners
+1. GET   /start
+2. GET   /show
+3. GET   /upload
+4. GET   /block/{height}/{hash}
+5. POST  /heartbeat/receive
+6. GET   /Canonical
+7. GET   /showBlockMpt/{height}
+8. GET   /showBalanceBook
+9. GET   /showTransactionPool
+10. GET  /clientsignup
+11. GET  /clientlogin
+12. POST /txbeat/receive
+13. GET  /txbeat/allprev

+### Endpoints for Clients
+1. GET  /
+2. POST /signup
+3. POST /login
+4. GET  /cidpage
+5. POST /setcid
+5. POST /transactionform
+6. GET  /GetMyId
+7. GET  /showWallet
+8. GET  /bcholders
+9. GET  /showbcholders

+How to initilize a Clients
+> go run main.go 7000

+1. localhost:7000/ -> Enter username and submit
+2. Click the signup button -> POST/signup is called
+3. STORE the key-pair generated

+4. On a different tab => localhost:7000/cidpage
+5. Paste the stored key-pair -> and click submit button ClientId is now stored in Client at 7000

+6. Back to previous tab and back to get -> localhost:7000/
+7. Click login button to get -> localhost:7000/login
+8. Enter a phrase and Paste the key-pair then click the login button
+9. Then use the interface to interact with other clients

+Ways to interact with interface ->

+Create a Borrow requirement
+1. To create a Request - borrow transaction
+2. Enter a value in -> Amount and Fees
+#### Note - Fees is not cut at this time Will be added - issue with cyclic import to add PublicId of the Miner
+3. And click submit

+Promise sum of amount for some Requirement
+1. Decide the sum of amount to give to the Client
+2. Enter that sum in -> Amount field
+3. Enter Fees in -> Fees field
+#### Note - Fees is not cut at this time Will be added - issue with cyclic import to add PublicId of the Miner

 # Majors features of the Application